LeoBosse/analysis/pomerol/README.md

 And a mpi source code before being able to install mpi4py.
 See https://mpi4py.readthedocs.io/en/stable/install.html and https://mpi4py.readthedocs.io/en/stable/appendix.html#building-mpi for the manual.

+For latex (to use in plots), install latex: sudo apt-get install -y texlive texlive-latex-extra texlive-latex-recommended texlive-fonts-recommended sudo apt-get install cm-super

 ################################################################################
 RUNNING YOUR FIRST MODEL